QomOSC/old-blog/README.md

 `npm run server`

-Then all you gotta do it to open http://localhost:8080 in your favorite browser.
+Then all you gotta do is to open http://localhost:8080 in your favorite browser.